 SEA LICE CONTROL USING RIDDANCE®

-NeemCo is developing, in collaboration with a variety of institutions, a control of ectoparasites of farmed fish.
-The work initially is focused on the sea louse (Lepophtheirus salmonis) which is the scourge of farmed salmon in Scotland and other countries where the fish are farmed.
+NeemCo has developed, in collaboration with a variety of institutions, a control of ectoparasites of farmed fish.
+The initial work has focused on the sea louse (Lepophtheirus salmonis) which is the scourge of farmed salmon in Scotland and other countries where the fish are farmed.
 Riddance™ is administered by inclusion in the diet.

 - Use as a food supplement reduces the burden of immature lice by more than 70%

-- Egg production by females is completely eliminated
+- Egg production by female lice is completely eliminated

 - There is no accumulation of the a.i. in the fish muscle fillet, eliminating pre-market withdrawal interval

 The results so far suggest that other ectoparasites of other species of farmed fish will be susceptible to control by Riddance®.
 The world market size for a control for sea lice alone is $1bn/year.